Boundaries And Mental Health: How To Set Boundaries With Friends—And When To Do It

 How to set boundaries with friends

 • Be mindful of your language.
-This might help if you are someone who worries about potentially upsetting a friend with your boundaries.
+This step might help if you are someone who worries about potentially upsetting a friend with your boundaries.
 Consider using "I" statements and focusing on what you need.
 For example, you might state, "I'm uncomfortable dining in restaurants right now due to the coronavirus pandemic.
 I understand that everyone is in a different spot with that.
 Can we meet in the park or order some takeout together?”
 Boundaries don’t have to sound like an attack; there are often ways to set them kindly.

 • Plan ahead.
 It can be helpful to plan what to say before you say it.
-Sometimes, role-playing can be valuable, especially if you feel nervous about setting a boundary you need to set.
+Sometimes, role-playing can be valuable, especially if you feel nervous about a boundary you need to set.
 This is a common activity that people might try with a therapist.

 Learning to set boundaries can be a process for many people, and it's okay if you need support and practice.
 Try to be gentle with yourself as you learn.
 A therapist may be able to help with boundary setting and serve as a helpful addition to your support system during this process.

-When to set a boundary
+When to set a boundary and how to set boundaries with friends

 Some potential clues may help you know when a boundary needs to be set with a friend.
 If you feel resentful, irritated, or hurt by what someone else is doing or saying and haven't brought it up, it may be time to set a boundary.
 Additionally, if you feel that you're giving up information about yourself that you don't want to provide, or if you're giving away items or money that you can't give at this time, it may be time to set a boundary.